nodejs/node/doc/api/net.md

 net.connect({
   port: 80,
   onread: {
-    // Reuses a 4KiB Buffer for every read from the socket
+    // Reuses a 4KiB Buffer for every read from the socket.
     buffer: Buffer.alloc(4 * 1024),
     callback: function(nread, buf) {
-      // Received data is available in `buf` from 0 to `nread` console.log(buf.toString('utf8', 0, nread));
+      // Received data is available in `buf` from 0 to `nread`. console.log(buf.toString('utf8', 0, nread));
     }
   }